DoviniJ/GxEprsDummy/README.md

 1 768448 snp_512562034 G A A N ADD 7916 0.223183550514231 0.11595 1.92486 0.0542468 .
 1 779322 snp_54040617 A G G N ADD 7916 0.0978342643483546 0.111966 0.873763 0.382247 .
 ```
-B_trd.sum - This contains GWAS summary statistics of all additive SNP effects, when the outcome is binary.
+B_out.trd.sum - This contains GWAS summary statistics of all additive SNP effects, when the outcome is binary.
 V1 to V14 denotes the following columns in order.
 Note that all .sum files follow the same structure.
 * chromosome
 * base pair position
 * SNP ID